Mueller complained to Barr about his summary of Russia probe: Washington Post

 “There is now public confusion about critical aspects of the results of our investigation.
 This threatens to undermine a central purpose for which the Department appointed the Special Counsel: to assure full public confidence in the outcome of the investigations,” the Post quoted Mueller as writing.

+She said Barr declined Mueller’s request to release part of the report early, deciding “it would not be productive to release the report in piecemeal fashion.”

+Mueller’s letter is likely to be brought up when Barr testifies on Wednesday about the Russia investigation before the Senate Judiciary Committee.
+It will be the attorney general’s first appearance on Capitol Hill since the report’s release.

-Reporting by Eric Beech and Karen Freifeld; Editing by David Alexander and Sandra Maler
+Reporting by Eric Beech and Karen Freifeld; Editing by David Alexander and Peter Cooney